-The power cord is plugged into City Power Service.
+The other end of the shoreline is plugged into City Power Service.

-Hook your WATER DRAIN HOSE (See Fig. 5) in the SEWER DISPOSAL FACILITY and attach to the drain outlet in your trailer.
+Hook your WATER DRAIN HOSE (See Figure below) in the SEWER DISPOSAL FACILITY and attach to the drain outlet in your trailer.

 Turn on gas supply.
 Light the range and oven pilots.
 Turn on the water heater, refrigerator and furnace.